TykTechnologies/tyk-demo/README.md

 This will bring up the standard Tyk deployment, after which you can log into the Dashboard and start using Tyk.

+### Deploying a feature

-If you want to deploy the feature deployments then you should also bootstrap those systems too.
-Run the `up.sh` command, passing a parameter of the directory name of the feature to deploy.
-For example, to bootstrap the analytics feature:
+If you want to deploy features, run the `up.sh` command, passing a parameter of the directory name of the feature to deploy.
+For example, to deploy both the base `tyk` deployment and the `analytics` feature:

 ```
 ./up.sh analytics
 ```

-The feature names are the directory names from the `/deployments` directory.
+The feature names are the directory names from the `deployments` directory.

 ### Deploying multiple features at the same time

-Multiple features can be deployed at the same time by providing multiple parameters e.g.
+Multiple features can be deployed at the same time by providing multiple feature parameters.
+For example, to deploy `analytics` and `instrumentation`:

 ```
 ./up.sh analytics instrumentation